bitsoflove/mailstats/README.md

 Minimum required payload example:

-If you've entered recipient and/or from information on your defined project.
-The package will replace them in the request.
+If you've entered recipient, from or reply-to information on your defined project, the package will pick up on this and add them in the request.
 If the view_namespace is missing the default will be used "mail-stats", if you would like to use no namespace enter an empty string.
+If no reply-to information was entered the default from address is used.

 ```javascript
         function action() {